i-dream-of-ai/ticketmaster/README.md

   - Venue-specific searches
   - Attraction-specific searches
   - Event classifications/categories
+- Output formats:
+  - Structured JSON data for programmatic use
+  - Human-readable text for direct consumption
-- Returns structured JSON data with details including:
+- Comprehensive data including:
   - Names and IDs
   - Dates and times (for events)
   - Price ranges (for events)